freebasic/fbc/doc/fbchkdoc/readme.txt

 These utilities are a means to an end.
 They are intended to help get a (sometimes boring) job completed.
 They could be totally obsolete should the documentation ever move to a different wiki application.
-The strategy so far has been to do the least amount of work possible and still complete the task
+The strategy so far has been to do the least amount of work possible and still complete the task.

     If you make any changes to these sources, please feel free to add your name to the Authors and be sure to update any relevant parts of this file.